ShahinSHH/COVID-CAPS/README.md

 This will create another folder in the current directory named database_preprocessed to store downscaled images all in one place.</li>
   <li>Run xray14_selection.py<br>
 It will import preprocessed images generated in the 2nd step as numpy arrays and stack them to form two numpy arrays named X_images and Y_labels.
 These two numpy arrays will then be used to pretrain our model.<br>
-Note: It would be impossible to allocate such a large space for a numpy array in some processing systems(based on CPU or GPU capacity and configuration).
-You may need to split the process into several steps and save the data into seperate numpy arrays and then combine them.</li>
+Note: In some computers, you may face errors regarding memory allocation or limited capacity due to high volume of the data.
+The simplest solution is to split the process into several steps and save the data in seperate numpy arrays (e.g. each containing 10k images) and then combine them.
+There are more general ways to address this issue such as customizing a datagenerator, however if your system couldn't run the xray14_selection.py efficiently, the splitting option will be a quick solution.</li>
 </ol>